hu-cs/ClinicMS/Report.md

 Us-14	7	Above ability must be concerned on parturition room.

 __Functional Requirements:__

 1. Using both Barcode reader and manual entering the names of drugs in drug store and store.    return

 2. Can enter and save names and cost and so on of drugs in drug store and system can calculate the number and incoming form selling of drugs and decrease the numbers of drugs form thesaurus.    return

 3. Thesaurus subsystem and this subsystem calculate that how much drug was sold and how much the clinic earn and warn of the date of drugs when they expired.    return

 4. Using and design GUI that easily druggist can enter the name of drugs and the subsystem calculate the price and other calculation.    return

 5. If the drug be categorized in the some groups according to their made or kind, it is easier to enter the drugs in system.    return

 6. The system should have this ability that calculates the salaries according to contact which is in percentage or month, day, shift and both feature.
 Because some of personal contact in salary per month and some other contact   according to percentage of incoming.    return

 7. Some of the doctors and nurses contact to work on other shift and in three category, their salaries are according to percentage or shift or both.
 So system should add these salaries to their total salary and save it.    return

 8. Print the receipt in reception subsystem and test sheet in laboratory.    return

 9. Ability of searching in database about incoming, personal, patient, drugs, equipment and so on.    return

 10. Ability of updating the information of drugs in drug store.    return

 11. Ability of updating or editing the information about personal.    return

 12. Ability to see the list of patient, drugs, personnel and print the list if it is necessary.    return

 13. Save, edit and delete information about patient and operation that occurs in operation room and parturition part.    return

 14. The system calculate the price of room that patient reserve and announce how many room are reserved and how many are free and for how long.    return

 15. The system should have reliable database.    return

 16. Using open source technology and DBMS.    return

 17. We need barcode reader to read barcode in drug store.    return

 18. This system should be network base; run on one PC and other connect to it.    return

 19. The system should connect to printers to print the lists and other information and receipt.    return

 20. We need camera or scanner to enter photo of personal in to system specially doctors and nurses.    return

 21. The system will show graph of incoming and cost and data mining graph.

-22. It is necessary to train the personal of clinic and we will train it.    return
+22. It is necessary to train the personal of clinic and we will train it.

 23. We will support the system for six month.

-Stakeholders: Our stakeholder is Qods Clinic.	return Actors and goals: Several people are involved in our system.
+Stakeholders: Our stakeholder is Qods Clinic.
+Actors and goals: Several people are involved in our system.
 Such as:

 Druggist, Laboratory guy, Manager, Doctors, and receptionist.